-A mastery approach to the curriculum means pupils spend longer on fewer key mathematical concepts to ensure children have a deep understanding of them.
-Long term gaps in learning are prevented through speedy teacher intervention and those children who grasp the concepts more quickly are given opportunities to deepen their knowledge and improve their reasoning skills rather than accelerating on to new curriculum content.
+A mastery approach to the curriculum means pupils spend longer on fewer key mathematical concepts to ensure they have good understanding of them.
+Long term gaps in learning are prevented through speedy teacher intervention.
+Those children who grasp concepts quickly are given opportunities to deepen their knowledge and improve their reasoning skills rather than accelerating on to new curriculum content.

 We follow the National Curriculum which you can view here: